Accelerated Master of Urban Planning

 *In some cases, it may be possible for these courses to substitute for major electives.
 Consult with your undergraduate advisor to determine if this is an option for your major.

-Applicants must complete an application for graduate study online.
+When students are ready to apply, submit an application through the Graduate Admissions application portal.
 The following information should be gathered in advance and uploaded with the application:

 - Statement of interest that succinctly summarizes the students’ interests, education, their long-term career goals, and how the accelerated degree program will help them achieve those goals;

-- The names of three persons qualified to comment on the applicant’s academic abilities and probable success in graduate study.
+- The names and email addresses of three persons qualified to comment on the applicant’s academic abilities and probable success in graduate study.
 These individuals will be asked to provide a letter of recommendation.
 At least two should be faculty members who have had the student in class.

 Upon review of the application for admission, the Urban Planning Program will notify the student of their eligibility to begin coursework in the program.
 Final acceptance to the Master of Urban Planning graduate program will be contingent upon the following: